 Thalmic Myo Case Study

-In January 2014, Model Solution, a Laird business, was contacted by a Canadian start-up company trying to validate the mass production potential of its wearable device design.
+In January 2014, Model Solution was contacted by a Canadian start-up company trying to validate the mass production potential of its wearable device design.
 Thalmic asked Model Solution to help determine whether its innovative Myo touch free control design could be efficiently produced through tooling.
 The Myo armband offers touch-free control of technology with hand gestures and motion.
 Via a wearable presentation remote, the Myo gesture control armband reads a users muscle activity and hand motion to control presentation software.
 In order to move forward with the next round of funding, Thalmic needed to prove to investors that the touch free controller could be manufactured at a reasonable cost.

 Thalmic approached more than 20 companies trying to verify its final product design for mass production.
 None of the 20 companies believed the Myo wearable device was suitable for mass production.
 The device contained a long flexible PCB that was very difficult to work with because it did not have the restitution force necessary for efficient assembly or injection molding.
 Choosing suitable materials to be used in the injection molding process also proved difficult.
 The wearable device also needed to utilize a flexible, yet rugged material to provide a comfortable user experience with high reliability.